What is CrowdTangle?

 Here are CrowdTangle core products and what they do:

-- CrowdTangle Search.
-Search is the easiest way to search for and discover content across social media.
+CrowdTangle Search.
+Search helps users find and discover content across social media.
 Users can search for a keyword, hashtag, or URL and filter by social platform, country, language, post type, timeframe, and more.
 Search will also look across all text on images, making it possible to search for memes.
 It also provides visualizations for how keywords have trended over time across Facebook and Instagram.

 How should I cite CrowdTangle in an article?